What is the Water Resource Management Plan?

 - Resilience to a range of risks – e.g. drought, loss of supplies.

 - Flexibility and adaptability – the plan must be robust to changes to supply and demand forecasts in the future.

 - Approach to climate change – drier summers and wetter winters make it harder to meet peak demand.

 - Sustainable abstraction options – which don’t deplete our natural resources, or have a negative effect on biodiversity and our local river environment.

 - Planned proactive work – proactive maintenance of our network to reduce amount of water wasted by leakage and optimise the use of our sources.

-We published our Final Water Resources Management Plan (WRMP) in September 2019.
+We published our Final Water Resources Management Plan (WRMP) and corresponding appendices in September 2019.

 In March 2018 we published our draft WRMP for stakeholder consultation and we were pleased to receive comments from six different stakeholders.
 We reviewed all of these comments and, where appropriate, we used the feedback to update and improve our plan.
 In September 2018 we published a summary of the stakeholder feedback and we described the resulting changes to our plan.
 We also confirmed that the changes we made did not materially alter the recommendations made in our draft WRMP.